Raj Kapoor: Decline, focus on direction and further acting assignments (1965–1988)

 Kapoor lost stardom in the late-1960s as his subsequent releases, such as Teesri Kasam (1966), Diwana (1967), Around the World (1967) and Sapnon Ka Saudagar (1968) were commercially unsuccessful.

 In 1970, he starred, produced and directed Mera Naam Joker, which took six years in making.
 The film had an ensemble cast consisting of Simi Garewal, Kseniya Ryabinkina, Padmini, Manoj Kumar, Dharmendra, Rajendra Kumar and Rishi Kapoor (playing younger version of Kapoor).
 Upon release, Mera Naam Joker was heavily panned by critics and proved to be a box office bomb, eventually putting Kapoor into a financial crisis.
 However, in later years, it attained cult status and is now considered one of his best films with film experts labelling it a "misunderstood masterpiece".
 For portraying a kind-hearted clown in the film, Kapoor won BFJA Award for Best Actor (Hindi).

 The following year, Kapoor produced and appeared alongside his son (Randhir Kapoor) and father in Kal Aaj Aur Kal.
 The film proved to be moderately successful and marked Shankar-Jaikishan's last collaboration with R. K. Films.
 In 1973, he decided to launch Rishi to cover-up the losses incurred due to the box office failure of Mera Naam Joker, in the romantic musical Bobby, which paired him opposite debutante Dimple Kapadia.
-The film opened to thunderous commercial response, both in India as well as overseas and emerged an All Time Blockbuster as well as the highest-grossing film of 1973.
+The film opened to thunderous commercial response, both in India as well as overseas, and emerged as the highest-grossing film of 1973, as well as one of the highest grossing to that point.
 In 1975, Kapoor returned to acting with two back-to-back successful films in Randhir Kapoor's Dharam Karam and Naresh Kumar's Do Jasoos.
 In 1978, he returned to the director's chair with Satyam Shivam Sundaram starring Shashi Kapoor and Zeenat Aman.
-It ran into controversies and was accused of promoting "obscenity", but opened to positive reception from critics as well as audience and earned him a nomination in the Filmfare Award for Best Director category.
+It ran into controversies and was accused of promoting "obscenity", but opened to a positive reception from the critics as well as the audience and earned him a nomination in the Filmfare Award for Best Director category.